-The Chairmen of Committees do not have authority to take executive decisions or direct staff, but can expect officers to work with them in discharging the Committee's business.
-For example the Chairman will wish to give directions concerning the agenda, actions to be taken in preparing the agenda and action to be taken as a result of committee decisions.
-Officers will work with the Chairman to give effect to the Chairman's requirements in this regard.
+Chairmen of Committees do not have authority to take executive decisions or direct staff, but can expect Officers to work with them in discharging the

+Committee's business.
+For example the Chairman may give their views concerning the agenda, actions to be taken in preparing the agenda and action to be taken as a result of Committee decisions.
+Officers will work with the Chairman to give effect to the Chairman's requirements.

-The Chairmen of Committees like other Members may not direct officers and if there is a situation where the Chairman requires something to be done and an officer is reluctant for whatever reason to undertake the necessary action then the Chairman should raise the matter with the Chief Executive, a Corporate Management Board member or relevant Head of Service.
+If there is a situation where the Chairman wishes something to be done and an Officer does not feel able to act then the Chairman should raise the matter with the Chief Executive, a Corporate Leadership Team member or Director.